|Organic Seeds||Edible Plants||Organic Pest Controls||Books||Tools, Propagation & Fertilisers||Sprouting & Microgreens||Poultry Supplies||Specials|

 syn.
 Chinese Long Beans, Yard Long Bean, Asparagus Bean

-A fast growing climbing bean with stringless 60 cm long, light green pods with brown seeds.
-The climbing types take longer to come into production, but then produce for a longer period than the bush types.
-The beans have a slightly sweet flavour and crunchy texture; use them steamed, in stir-fries or curries.
-Very nutritious, they are a good source of protein, vitamins A, C, thiamin, riboflavin and minerals.
+'Red Dragon' produces 60 - 70cm long, dark green slender pods with a small red-brown tip; seed is red coloured.
+Highly productive and can be picked for approx. 4 weeks.
+Snake beans are very nutritious and have a slightly sweet flavour and crunchy texture; use them steamed, in stir-fries or curries.
 Snake bean is resistant to Bean Fly and Rust that can make French or runner beans difficult to grow over summer.
 Sow all year round in tropical and frost-free areas.
 Elsewhere sow from spring to early summer.

 syn.
 Garland Chrysanthemum